Survey Research – Types, Methods & Guide

 • Online surveys

-Survey research is particularly well-suited for measuring public opinions on a wide range of issues, gathering opinions about products or brands, and for studying human behavior and demographic patterns, to name a few.
+Survey research is particularly well-suited for measuring public opinions on a wide range of issues, gathering opinions about products or brands, and for studying human behaviour and demographic patterns, to name a few.

 An example of survey research could be a study conducted to assess public opinion polls on environmental conservation efforts in a local community.
 The researcher might design a survey questionnaire with questions aimed at understanding residents’ attitudes and behaviors related to environmental conservation practices, such as recycling, energy conservation, and green initiatives.